 Individual Development Plan (IDP)

-Below are example teaching portfolios and self-assessments for you to consider as you plan your path to promotion.
+Below are example teaching portfolios for you to consider as you plan your path to promotion.
 These were published with permission.

 Example teaching portfolio 1